Uncategorized

 • Prepare resume

-• Apply daily
+• Apply for jobs daily

 • Practice HR questions